geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/point.rst

       As usual Explore invites readers to reapply the material covered in a slightly different context or dataset.

-      The use of selectors using the roads **type** attribute provides this opportunity.
+      The use of filters using the roads **type** attribute provides this opportunity.

 #.
 The **mark** property can be used to render any geometry content.